Analog vs Digital Mammography Systems

 Advantages and Disadvantages of Analog Mammography

-Advantages and Disadvantages of Digital Mammography Machines
+Advantages and Disadvantages of the Digital Mammography Machine

 Main advantages: